-On October 10, 2023, we entered into a side letter with the holder (the "Holder") of the Investor Note (the "October Investor Note Side Letter" and, collectively, with the June Investor Note Side Letter and the August Investor Note Side Letter (each, as defined herein), the "Investor Note Side Letters"), pursuant to which we (i) amended and restated the Investor Note to extend the maturity date to November 14, 2023 and (ii) in consideration therefor, issued to such Holder 30,000 shares of Common Stock (15,000 shares, after giving effect to the Reverse Stock Split).
+Effective October 10, 2023, we entered into a side letter with the holder (the "Holder") of the Investor Note (the "October Investor Note Side Letter" and, collectively, with the June Investor Note Side Letter, the August Investor Note Side Letter and the November Investor Note Side Letter (each, as defined herein), the "Investor Note Side Letters"), pursuant to which we (i) amended and restated the Investor Note to extend the maturity date to November 14, 2023 and (ii) in consideration therefor, issued to such Holder 30,000 shares of Common Stock (3,334 shares, after giving effect to the Reverse Stock Split).
 The Investor Note provides for the accrual of interest equal to 2% of the face amount of \$450,000 per month (\$9,000 per month) and obligates the holder to subscribe for securities in the IPO in full satisfaction of our repayment obligations under the Investor Note.
-In addition (i) pursuant to the October Investor Note Side Letter, we agreed to register the 30,000 shares of Common Stock (15,000 shares after giving effect to the Reverse Stock Split), for resale, (ii) pursuant to the August Investor Note Side Letter, we agreed to register the 30,000 shares of Common Stock (15,000 shares after giving effect to the Reverse Stock Split), for resale, and (iii) pursuant to the June Investor Note Side Letter, we agreed to register the 50,000 shares of Common Stock (25,000 shares after giving effect to the Reverse Stock Split), for resale (such shares, collectively, the "Holder Shares"), subject to the terms of the lock-up agreement that the holder of the Investor Note entered into with the underwriters.
-For more information regarding the Investor Note Side Letters, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations".
+In addition, pursuant to the October Investor Note Side Letter, we agreed to register the 30,000 shares of Common Stock (3,334 shares after giving effect to the Reverse Stock Split), for resale, subject to the terms of the lock-up agreement that the holder of the Investor Note entered into with the underwriters.